dcszhang/accelerate_eitray/README.md

 5. **Dataset Description:**
    The directories **Freefield_plane** and **GuangzhouScase** correspond to the “Free field” and “city” datasets used in the paper, providing geometric data for free-field and urban environments to simulate sound wave propagation and reflection.

-By following the above steps, you can load the Docker image, start a container, and run the acoustic simulation program as described in the paper.
-For detailed input file descriptions, please refer to [user_guide.pdf](./user_guide.pdf).
+By following these steps, you can load the Docker image, start a container, and run the acoustic simulation program as described in the paper.
+For a detailed description of the input files, please refer to [user_guide.pdf](./user_guide.pdf).

 ---